soos3d/evm-gateway-contracts/README.md

 forge test -vv --match-contract UpgradeablePlaceholderTest
 ```

+### Mock FiatToken port

+To simplify local development and testing we have a local port of the FiatToken contracts from the https://github.com/circlefin/stablecoin-evm repo.
+The port is based on commit [0642db6](https://github.com/circlefin/stablecoin-evm/commit/0642db65d656a51d4df21b8d03dd38124ad0e7b3).
+When there are essential changes to the FiatToken contracts (e.g., new version release), we'll need to:

+1) Go through the diff between the above commit and the latest version, applying the latest changes into `test/mock_fiattoken`
+2) Update dependency imports and relative imports
+3) Bump solidity version and fix resulting compiler errors
+4) Update `test/util/DeployMockFiatToken.sol` if necessary

 ### Linting

 Run `yarn lint` to lint all `.sol` files in the `src` and `test` directories.